top of page

 logo.
 A line drawing of a pair of wheelchairs viewed from the side that look like a pair of glasses with TWG written across it.

-Serving clients in Toronto East, Scarborough, Pickering, and Ajax.
+Serving clients in Toronto East and Scarborough.

 Not in my catchment area, but still want to work with Henry for your mobility?